kdungs/dun.gs/posts/2014-11-06-c-cpp-memory.md

 Today I had some time to play around with [libgit2](https://libgit2.github.com), an excellent C-library for [Git](http://git-scm.com/).
 But since I was thinking about using it together with the freshly released [Proxygen](https://github.com/facebook/proxygen), the fast HTTP-framework from Facebook, I wanted to use the library functions from C++ from the start.

+This was a perfect opportunity to play around with C++ memory management objects in the context of a C-library.

 ## Academic Example
 In C-libraries, one often finds the following pattern for construction and destruction of objects on the heap: